 The ultimate in performance and technology

-Zipp first developed the Service Course SL stem for the fit and performance needs of pros.
-That goal of being pro grade has proven out over the past several seasons as the stem became a mainstay in the pro peloton and cyclocross circuit being ridden to victory in Paris-Roubaix and the Vuelta a España.
+Zipp first developed the Service Course SL stem for the fit and performance needs of pro cyclists.
+That goal of being pro grade has proven out over recent years as the stem became a mainstay in the pro peloton and cyclocross circuit, being ridden to victory in Paris-Roubaix and the Vuelta a España and many other races.
 Now, we take that pro-proven legacy and build on it with the redesigned Service Course SL stem.

 The Service Course SL Stem, crafted from 7075 aluminum, features a redesigned shape that’s strong and lightweight, resulting in a best-in-class 1.85 grams per newton meter of stiffness.
 That results in no-flex sprints and accelerations.
 To meet every rider’s fit needs, the stem is available in ±6° and ±17° angles and seven lengths from 70 to 130mm as well as a 140mm length for the ±6° stem only.